 We teach French in small sets, in dedicated language classrooms, offering you the opportunity to learn in a variety of ways and using a range of technology.
 The aim of the course is to help you develop the ability to use French effectively and confidently for purposes of practical communication.
 You will be encouraged to become a confident, responsible, reflective, innovative and engaged learner.

 The syllabus provides opportunities for contextualised learning, creative thinking and problem solving, with an emphasis on ‘authenticity’.
 We are keen to promote the importance of grammar and positive learning skills to engender accurate expression and confidence.
 Topics covered include family, house and home, local area, school, leisure, future plans, world of work, and the environment.

 Sixth Form – A Level optional subject

-We organise various activities, including making short films and producing plays in French, lectures to Sixth Form students, debates (Joutes oratoires) and French films.
+Our International Society offers the chance to travel (in school!) through cultures and languages via a varied programme of multilingual films, food and fun.
+Pupils are also encouraged to join the lunchtime French Club.
+We also organise other various activities, including making short films and producing plays in French, lectures to Sixth Form students, debates (Joutes oratoires) and French films.

 The French Department runs an annual study trip for 4th Form and 6th Form pupils to Montpellier in France, although the location can vary every year.
 This is an immersion trip where pupils have lessons and explore the cultural side of the subject in an authentic environment.
 The reviews from pupils attending the trip have been extremely positive.
 There have also been (along with the Art and History Departments) biennial trips to Paris in the February half-term.